openfootball/clubs/talks/football_db_intro.md

 - How to use HTTP JSON API II - `GET /event/euro.2012/rounds`
 - How to use HTTP JSON API III - `GET /event/euro.2012/round/6`
 - How to use HTTP JSON(P) API in JavaScript & jQuery
-- All-Together Now - Machday Widget Example -  `footballdb.widget.js`
+- All Together Now - Machday Widget Example -  `footballdb.widget.js`

-# What's `football.db `?
+# What's `football.db`?

 A free open public domain football (soccer) database & schema for use in any (programming) language